Evgeniy Chuikov

-Evgeniy Vasilievich Chuikov (Russian language: Евгений Васильевич Чуйков; May 18, 1924 – February 15, 2000) was a Ukrainian landscape painter working in the Russian realist (The Wanderers) and French Impressionist traditions.
+Evgeniy Vasilievich Chuikov (Евгений Васильевич Чуйков; May 18, 1924 – February 15, 2000) was a Ukrainian landscape painter working in the Russian realist (The Wanderers) and French Impressionist traditions.

 Life and work

 Early years and the Second World War

 Evgeniy Chuikov was born in the village of Nizhniy Reut, Kursk region, Russia.
 His father Vasiliy Chuikov was an accountant and Evgeniy was the second eldest of three brothers.
 In 1933 the family moved to Zaporizhzhia, Ukraine and Chuikov began attending the local art school under the stewardship I.F.Fedyanin.
 He quickly distinguished himself with his strong visual memory and intuitive feeling for colour but the pursuit of further art education was however halted by the commencement of the Second World War.

 In 1943, at the age of 19, he enrolled into the Red Army and joined the 3rd Ukrainian Front (Southwestern Front).
-He was assigned to a reconnaissance unit and took part in the Russian advance across the Dnieper.
+He was assigned to a reconnaissance unit and took part in the Soviet advance across the Dnieper.
 As the Red Army progressed, Chuikov joined the 3rd Belorussian Front and fought in the Prague Offensive and the Battle of Berlin.
 He served in Berlin until 1946 after which time he returned to Zaporizhzhia.
 For his service during the War he was awarded the 2nd and 3rd Order of Glory and the Medal "For Courage" as well as numerous other accolades.